RJUKAN SOLARPUNK ACADEMY

 The institutionalized art world, like the rest of contemporary society, has been shaped by the logic of our fossil fuel economy.

 The transition and transformations demanded by the current crises will also demand profound changes to most aspects of how art is produced, transported, displayed, communicated, bought and sold.
+Sustainable transitions of human infrastructure will involve multilayered transitions in all the things we today understand in the sphaere of arts and culture, the frameworks of human creativity.
+The shape and form is yet to come, and this Academy intend to stay tuned.

 Martin Andersen & Margrethe Kolstad Brekke,